gradle/gradle/design-docs/features/build-platform/README.md

 - If no Gradle version is specified in the build platform definition, the `wrapper` task works as before.
 - If a build platform definition specifies a Gradle version, the `wrapper` task reflects the value in the Gradle distribution URL.
-- If the command line option specifies the Gradle version with `--gradleVersion` then validate if the provided version is compatible with the one provided by the build platform.
+- If the command line option specifies the Gradle version with `--gradle-version` then validate if the provided version is compatible with the one provided by the build platform.
     - If versions match, use the version in the Gradle distribution URL.
     - If versions don't match, fail the build with an error message.